-The key to treating a TIA is knowing the warning signs that a TIA has happened.
+The key to treating a TIA is knowing the signs that a TIA has happened.
 Your doctor may want to perform tests to find out the cause of the TIA.
 Once the cause is known, you and your healthcare team can work on a plan to prevent future TIAs or strokes.
 Learn more about diagnostic tests.

 Doctors may prescribe two main types of medication to treat TIAs -antiplatelets or anticoagulants (blood thinners).
 They prevent or destroy blood clots and can lower the risk of stroke in people who have had TIAs or previous strokes.

 When you have been prescribed medication, you must:

 If you have any questions about your medication, talk to your healthcare team.
 Learn more about recommendations for optimal treatment for stroke patients.

 Last reviewed: August 2013